Jimmy Carson

-James Charles Carson (born July 20, 1968) is an American former professional hockey player.
+James Charles Carson (born July 20, 1968) is an American former professional ice hockey player.
 He played 10 seasons in the National Hockey League with five different teams.
 In 1988, he became only the second teenager in NHL history to score 50 goals in a season; the first was Wayne Gretzky.

 Playing career

 As a youth, Carson played in the 1980 and 1981 Quebec International Pee-Wee Hockey Tournaments with the Detroit Compuware minor ice hockey team.